 Siteimprove's Segmentation Map is a component of Behavior Map.
 The Segmentation Map is a visual overlay that allows you to compare behavior patterns of different visitor segments.
-These segments can be based on the visitor’s location, the referrer, or custom-defined Key Metrics, for example, newsletter signups, or demo requests completed.
-By using Segmentation Map for your pages in Behavior Map, you can easily learn more about preferences and habits of your most important visitor groups.
+By using the Segmentation Map for your pages, you can learn more about the preferences and habits of your visitor groups.

-Key Metric: Segment your visitors by the Key Metrics you have set up on your account.
+- Key Metric - Segment your visitors by the Key Metrics you have set up on your account.
 Note: Key Metrics (e.g. filtering for newsletter signups) will reflect anyone that clicked on newsletter no matter on what page it was (it’s not specific for the page selected in Behavior Map).
-So at some point during their visit, the visitor clicked on "sign up for newsletter".
+So at some point during their visit, the visitor clicked on "sign up for the newsletter".

-In the following example, we want to compare how visitors from Minnesota (US) interact with our selected page vs. how visitors from the capital region in Denmark do.
-Note: These locations have been used for simplification - when selecting countries or regions, the number of visits/clicks will be higher and dots on the screenshot will be more in number.
+In this example, we compare how visitors from Minnesota (US) interact with our selected page vs. visitors from the capital region in Denmark.

 - 194 visits from desktop users, in the selected time period for that particular page.